The Aemulus Project VI: Emulation of beyond-standard galaxy clustering statistics to improve cosmological constraints: Methods

 The computed $\cov{aemulus}$ is shown in Figure~\ref{fig:cov_aemulus}.

-When we compute Equation~\eqref{eq:frac_pred} used in $\cov{perf}$, the observable values $\bm{y}_{n,\mathrm{test}}$ we use are the mean observable over the $N_\mathrm{box}$ test boxes for each cosmology.
-This essentially increases the volume of the test set by a factor of $N_\mathrm{box}$, and uncertainty scales inverse proportionally to volume \citep{KlypinPrada2018}.
-Thus in order to combine $\cov{perf}$ and $\cov{test}$, we need to scale the latter to match the effective volume of the former,
+When we compute Equation~\eqref{eq:frac_pred} used in $\cov{perf}$, the observable values $\bm{y}_{n,\mathrm{test}}$ we use are the mean value of the observable over the $N_\mathrm{box}$ test boxes for each cosmology.
+This essentially increases the volume of the test set by a factor of $N_\mathrm{box}$, and uncertainty scales in inverse proportional to volume \citep{KlypinPrada2018}.
+Thus, in order to combine $\cov{perf}$ and $\cov{test}$, we need to scale the latter to match the effective volume of the former:

 We can now use $\cov{test}$ to construct $\cov{emu}$, and combine it with $\cov{data}$ to obtain the total covariance.
 For our tests, we are performing parameter recovery on the \aemulus\ test simulations themselves, so we have $\cov{data} = \cov{test}$, and we get simply $\covtot = \cov{perf}$.
 In future applications to real data, we will need to include both $\cov{data}$ and $\cov{test}$ in the covariance matrix construction.